catfukumaru/Heart-Thoughts/README.md

-# MathWithPython
+# Heart Thoughts
 ---
-A website that presents Python implementations of math problems.
+A website that presents my process from making Python projects.